Unruly passengers down 50% this year so far - NewsBreak

 Flights en route into Salt Lake City International Airport saw a couple of noteworthy incidents in the record-breaking year.
 In November, a woman flying into Utah from Detroit was accused of refusing to don her mask, threatening and cursing at crewmembers, and even shoving one of them.
 She was fined $24,000 by the FAA.

-Other Utah-related ordeals in 2021 included a $9,000 fine to a passenger headed to Long Beach from Salt Lake City who refused to wear his mask, and another passenger from Las Vegas who became combative with crewmembers before placing his mask inside his mouth as opposed to covering the outside as he was mandated.Oreo releasing Batman cookies with riddles to reveal clues about new movie
+Other Utah-related ordeals in 2021 included a $9,000 fine to a passenger headed to Long Beach from Salt Lake City who refused to wear his mask, and another passenger from Las Vegas who became combative with crewmembers before placing his mask inside his mouth as opposed to covering the outside as he was mandated.4th COVID-19 vaccine offered to some immunocompromised Oklahomans

 In the wake of the massive uptick in unruly passengers over the last year, the FAA produced a comprehensive awareness campaign that involved the use of several social memes, including one featuring an iconic movie exchange from Brad Pitt and Edward Norton’s characters in “Fight Club.”